valohai/output-metadata-example/README.md

-For example, if your output file is `output.txt` in a directory called `my_outputs`, and you want to set a metadata property `my_property` to the value `my_value`, you would create a file called `outputs.metadata.jsonl` with the following content:
+For example, if your output file is `output.txt` in a directory called `my_outputs`, and you want to set a metadata property `my_property` to the value `my_value`, you would create a file called `valohai.metadata.jsonl` with the following content:

 ```jsonlines
 {"file": "my_outputs/output.txt", "metadata": {"my_property": "my_value"}}